-Central Park – Just recently, there has been a revival of Central Park in downtown San Pedro.
+Central Park – Over the last few years, there has been a revival of Central Park in downtown San Pedro.
 An old palapa was torn down and the street vendors have been more to a designated area on the Back Street.
 It’s left Central Park’s beach looking beautiful.
 And, while shallow, it’s a lovely and convenient spot to sit in da wata.

 Boca Del Rio – This beach is also a road – and may be the prettiest street in the world.
 All along this stretch is gorgeous but when it comes to swimming, the northern area near the actual Boca Del Rio or “Mouth of the River” is the prettiest spot.
 And is filled with golf carts and locals wading and swimming on the weekend.

 There is a beach bar called Sandy Toes about half way up the Boca Del Rio stretch that has a fantastic beach area, a super cute bar and just a great set up.

 X’tan Ha Resort – Now we are heading farther north…7 miles north of the bridge over “the river” – or cut in the island.
 The road now extends all the way up to the resort (not all paved but as of recently, most in good shape)